This guide is currently pending review by a licensed registered nurse.

 Chart smarter with Nurse Charting Pro

-Structured assessments, AI-generated narratives, and HIPAA-compliant crypto-shredding — built for nurses who care about documentation quality.
+Structured assessments, AI-generated narratives, and end-of-shift crypto-shredding — built for nurses who care about documentation quality.